 Args:

-archive (Archive, optional): Archive to store the instances to guide the evolution.
+archive (Archive): Archive to store the instances to guide the evolution.
 Defaults to Archive(threshold=0.001).

 k (int, optional): Number of neighbours to calculate the sparseness.
 Defaults to 15.